-Hearing loss in children not only impacts the sound experience of a life yet to be lived to the fullest, but it also creates a barrier to a child’s number-one job: learning.
+Hearing loss in children not only impacts their ability to hear the many sounds of life, but it also creates a barrier to a child’s number-one job: learning.

 Categories of Hearing Loss That Affect Children

 Unlike adults, hearing loss in children is most commonly conductive hearing loss, rather than sensorineural hearing loss.
 As with adults, hearing loss in children is measured in degrees: It can range from mild (one that causes difficulty hearing hushed tones such as a whisper) to moderate (where the child can still hear loud speech) to a complete loss of hearing.

 The most common type of hearing loss in children is a conductive hearing loss associated with conditions in the external or middle ear that block the transmission of sound.
 In children these conditions are most typically otitis media, impacted cerumen, a perforated eardrum, or birth defects that alter the structure of the external auditory canal and/or middle-ear system.
 Most conductive hearing losses are medically treatable through antibiotics and/or surgery.